🧘 Curs nou de Abheda Yoga

 Khyidren was reborn as the daughter of Machik Labdron (considered a reincarnation of Tsogyel).

-Survived the burning of the pyre
+He survived the burning of the stake

-We continue the story of“The Life and Spiritual Liberation of PADMA-SAMBHAVA“:
+We continue the sequence of the story from “The Life and Spiritual Liberation of PADMA-SAMBHAVA“:

 From the spiritual teachings of PADMA-SAMBHAVA